boyerst/Taqueria-Chronicles---front-end/react-taquerias/README.md

   * There will be a link on the main INDEX(/taquerias) page that will reveal a modal showing all inputs for the user to add a Taqueria

-  * User will be able to enter these values for each Taqueria: Address, Rating, Recommendations
+  * User will be able to enter these values for each Taqueria: Name, Address, Rating, Recommendations

-* After entering information into the app database, the user will be able to view their posts with two different methods:
+* After entering information into the app database, the user will be able to view their posts:

   * From the main INDEX(/taquerias) route: each Taqueria will live on a 'card' on the main page

-  * From the SHOW(/taquerias/id) route: If the user only wants to view one Taqueria, they can click on a link that will reveal a modal that displays a singular Taqueria

 * If the user wishes to, they will also have the ability to alter the information they have entered into the database.